Emmanuel10701/Selenium_scraping/README.md

 - Automates browser interactions to dynamically load pages for scraping.
 - Option to scrape multiple pages of reviews.
 - Visualizes the ratings of reviews in an area plot.
+- Added the collab file in jupyter format to classify grades of students.

 ## Requirements